 - Horizontal flow gas furnaces can be either left or right or right to left gas furnaces.

-- Another type of gas furnace is a package unit gas furnace which is usually package unit with an air conditioner all in one unit.
+- Another type of gas furnace is a package unit gas furnace, which is usually a package unit with an air conditioner all in one unit.
 Everything sans the duct system is all in one gas furnace and air conditioner unit.

 The delivery of air throughout the duct system for a horizontal flow gas furnace depends on the way the horizontal gas furnace is installed – left to right or right to left.
 Package units can be downflow for rooftop gas furnace installations or horizontal flow for installation on the ground just outside the structure where the gas furnace package unit is installed.
-Additionally, there is also gas fired radiant heaters and gas furnace unit heaters for installation in garages and big open areas where a duct system is not appropriate for installation of a gas furnace.
+Additionally, there are also gas-fired radiant heaters and gas furnace unit heaters for installation in garages and big open areas where a duct system is not appropriate for the installation of a gas furnace.

 Gas Furnace Facts - Gas Furnace Components

 The burners have an ignition system to ignite the gas.
-Once the gas ignites it is burned in a heat exchanger.
+Once the gas ignites, it burns in a heat exchanger.
 The heat exchanger is designed to keep the combustion processes and gases apart from the heated air.
 Separate from the airflow stream that is delivered to the home or business.
-Finally, the typical ignition system for gas furnaces can either be standing pilot or electronic ignition.
+Finally, the typical ignition system for gas furnaces can either be a standing pilot or electronic ignition.

-Keeping the combustion gases and the airflow stream apart is important.
-Furthermore, combustion gases contain many noxious gases that are harmful to health including carbon monoxide.
+Keeping the combustion gases and the airflow stream apart is essential.
+Furthermore, combustion gases contain many noxious gases that are harmful to health, including carbon monoxide.